bjwmills/COPSE/readme.md

 Carbon-Oxygen-Phosphorus-Sulfur-Evolution

 COPSE was developed by Noam Bergman in 2003.
 Several versions now exist.
-This version of the COPSE code is lighlty updated from Tostevin and Mills (2020) Interface Focus.
+This version of the COPSE code is lighlty updated from Tostevin and Mills (2020) Interface Focus and is the most recent version of the code available (as far as I know).

+COPSE has largely been superceded by the SCION model, which can compute spatial surface processes.
+See https://github.com/bjwmills/SCION for more details.

 ## Contents: